stascode/ingestion/README.md

-# Ingestion
+# ingress

-This project is an experimental refactoring of the Nitrogen service into component services.
-This service handles message ingestion into a backend MessageHub.
+The ingress server is responsible for authenticating the connecting device, doing protocol termination, and passing on messages to a backend MessageSink provider.

-Not ready for production use.
+Not yet ready for production use.

 ## Nitrogen Project